colll78/cardano-lightning/docs/adrs/minimal-lifecycle.md

 ## Context

 CL needs a starting point.
-We propose the minimal life-cycle, establishing fundamental components and introducing the vocab.
-This is predominantly focused on the essential parts of the L1 component - the MVP.
+We propose the minimal lifecycle.

+This ADR introduces fundamental components and vocab.
+It is focussed only on what is essential to the L1 component so that a channel is safe functional and safe.
+It is not concerned with any nice-to-haves, or efficiency.

 ## Decision

-### Overview

-#### Preamble
+### Preamble

 CL is a network.